ElijahLuis/aspen-redesign/README.md

 # Aspen Redesign (CPS Front-End Prototype)
-This project explores a modernized front‑end for the Aspen student information system.
-The goal is to create responsive, accessible pages while remaining compatible with legacy CSS and backend logic.
+This project is a front-end prototype for the Aspen student information system, focused on modernizing the UI while maintaining compatibility with legacy CSS and backend logic.
+The redesign emphasizes responsive layouts, accessibility, and a smooth transition path from the existing system.

-## Folders
+## Repository Structure

-- `prototype/` – HTML, CSS and JS for the redesign
+- `docs/maps/` - Documentation and mapping files for legacy-to-modern UI translation.
+- `images/` - Project screenshots, diagrams, and UI assets.
+- `prototype/` - Main front-end prototype code, including styles, scripts, and HTML.
+- `reference/` - Reference materials, legacy UI snapshots, and design guidelines.
-- `research/` – capture notes and compatibility testing
+- `research/` - Analysis, notes, and CSS conflict tracking for legacy compatibility.
+- `scripts/` - Utility scripts for development, build, or automation tasks.

 ## Layout & Components
-The new layout framework (`layout.css` and `components.css`) provides a mobile‑first grid and reusable widgets. `home.html` shows the first working district view using these styles.
-Theme variables support light and dark modes with fallback to legacy styles via `legacy-map.css`.

-Utility classes in `utils.css` offer margin, padding, and flex helpers.
-Future interactive widgets will live under `prototype/scripts/`.
+The layout system (`layout.css`, `components.css`) is mobile-first, using a grid and reusable widgets.
+Theme variables enable light/dark modes and fallback to legacy styles via `legacy-map.css`.
+Utility classes in `utils.css` provide spacing and flexbox helpers.
+Interactive widgets are organized under `prototype/scripts/`.

-## Compatibility
+## Legacy Compatibility

-Captured legacy fragments are tested against the new sheets.
-Conflicts and overrides are logged in `research/analysis/css_conflicts.md`.
-Codex should treat the research/ folder as the authoritative mapping layer between legacy Aspen UI and the new prototype.
+Legacy UI fragments are tested with the new stylesheets.
+Conflicts and overrides are tracked in `research/analysis/css_conflicts.md`.
+The `research/` folder is the source of truth for mapping legacy Aspen UI to the prototype.
+Use it to:

-Use its contents to:
-- Understand overlapping CSS definitions (research/analysis/css_conflicts.md)
+- Identify overlapping CSS (see `css_conflicts.md`)
-- Reference legacy classnames and their visual behavior
+- Reference legacy classnames and behaviors
-- Translate design patterns into modern equivalents using custom properties and layout utilities
+- Translate old patterns to modern CSS custom properties and utilities
-- Avoid style or behavior regressions when matching form inputs, search bars, or navigation behaviors

-For example:
+- Prevent regressions in forms, navigation, and search

+**Mapping examples:**

+- `.listCellLastSelectionHighlight` → `--legacy-highlight`
+- `c1Color`/`c1Background`/`c1Border` → `--legacy-c1`
+- `c2Color`/`c2Background`/`c2Border` → `--legacy-c2`
-- .listCellLastSelectionHighlight → mapped to --legacy-highlight
+- `c3Color`/`c3Background`/`c3Border` → `--legacy-c3`
-- c1Color / c1Background / c1Border → mapped to --legacy-c1
-- c2Color / c2Background / c2Border (+ left/top) → mapped to --legacy-c2
-- c3Color / c3Background / c3Border → mapped to --legacy-c3
-- .menuItemHighlight → mapped to --legacy-highlight
+- `.menuItemHighlight` → `--legacy-highlight`
-- Navigation bar colors from `common-header.css` →
-  `--legacy-dashboard`, `--legacy-myinfo`, `--legacy-student`,
-  `--legacy-attendance`, `--legacy-gradebook`, `--legacy-planner`,
+- Navigation bar colors from `common-header.css` → `--legacy-dashboard`, `--legacy-myinfo`, `--legacy-student`, `--legacy-attendance`, `--legacy-gradebook`, `--legacy-planner`, `--legacy-quest`, `--legacy-pd`
-  `--legacy-quest`, `--legacy-pd`
-- .repositoryListClass conflicts → noted for resolution in components.css or utils.css
+- `.repositoryListClass` conflicts are resolved in `components.css` or `utils.css`

 ## Dummy Data Policy

-All captured HTML reflects either zeroed-out student data or the developer's own record.
-No third-party PHI is included.
+All sample HTML uses either anonymized data or the developer’s own record.
+No third-party PHI is present.